kasyahsydnor/logic-flaw-lab-portswigger/README.md

 # PortSwigger Logic Flaw Lab - Excessive Trust in Client-Side Controls

 ## Overview
 This project documents my completion of the **PortSwigger Web Security Academy** lab on **logic flaws** due to excessive trust in client-side controls.
 The lab demonstrates how web applications that rely on client-side validation can be exploited to bypass security mechanisms.
+Intercept, review, and manipulate HTTP traffic using Burp Proxy

 ## Key Takeaways
 - Understanding how **client-side controls** can be manipulated.